PostHog/posthog.com/contents/blog/is-google-analytics-illegal-microsite.md

 ### 2. Don’t take it too seriously

-When you hover over the map of countries where Google Analytics has been deemed illegal, you’ll see a photo of Ursula von der Leyen, the President of the European Commission, inferring her enthusiasm about the rulings.
+When you hover over the map of countries where Google Analytics has been deemed illegal, you’ll see a photo of Ursula von der Leyen, the President of the European Commission, indicating her enthusiasm about the rulings.

 There’s also a giant scrolling news-style ticker posing the question, “Is Google Analytics illegal?”